Suspect accused of starting Portland Korean Church fire arrested - NewsBreak

 Portland Fire and Rescue says the suspect — identified as 27-year-old Cameron David Storer who also identifies as Nicolette Fait, per the Fire Investigations Unit — was arrested and faces charges of first and second-degree arson and second-degree burglary.
 They are expected in court Thursday afternoon.

 The church is set to be demolished Thursday morning .
-Worries that the wreckage could topple over have crews moving up plans to tear it down.Multnomah County’s first female sheriff sworn in
+Worries that the wreckage could topple over have crews moving up plans to tear it down.Wisconsin woman charged with poisoning husband over and over

 More than 24 hours later, the area remains closed as crews monitor the Portland Korean Church before its planned demolition but when it comes to a cause, it’s still difficult to determine since the building is unsafe for first responders to enter.